 The project opportunity was born out of an intergenerational sharing research that I was involved in were seniors had to share their stories with younger adults.
 After observing interactions at some long term care homes and gaining insight on how much sharing meant to seniors, I approached the opportunity to help bridge the gap between two generations using an easy-to-use sharing platform.
 Identifying this opportunity was how the idea of the Adults Forum started.

 The core aim of the features is to create an experience that will allow users to achieve their goals with minimal difficulties intuitively, and this required research and multiple design iterations.

-After going through the initial research phases of observing and interacting with seniors, I carried out more desk research and came up with a question as a way of framing the ideas and insights that I had gotten.
+After initial research phases of observing and interacting with seniors, I carried out more desk research and came up with a question as a way of framing the ideas and insights that I had gotten.
 This process led to the question; "HMW design a solution for middle-aged adults and young adults to share stories using a personality pairing system that feeds into their lifestyle so that they can socialize and learn life lessons together?".
-This process was particularly useful in helping move from need-finding to brainstormstorming and then the design outcome.
+This process was particularly useful in helping move from need-finding to brainstorming and then the design outcome.

 One other critical part was ensuring that the design solution fits into the existing lifestyle of the potential users, especially how they currently interact and socialize with using their smartphones.